IsabelVazquez/IsabelVazquez.github.io/_posts/2018-01-19-what_are_websockets.markdown

 * online chat rooms
 * real-time apps with a lot of data and many users

-Once the connection is established, the [WebSockets API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) executes the these four different events:
+Once the connection is established, the [WebSockets API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) executes these four different events:
 * open - occurs when connection exist
 * message - occurs when data is received
 * error - self-explanatory